 - Zero Hero Primary School Seminars.

-- BOUNCE and TAKING CHARGE Resiliency and motivation seminars for parents and coaches.
+- BOUNCING BACK and TAKING CHARGE Resiliency and motivation seminars for parents and coaches.

 - SHAKE-A-LEG Indigenous Music Project